 In December 2019, a new coronavirus known as SARS-CoV2 was detected causing outbreaks of the coronavirus disease ("COVID-19") globally.
 The first case in the United States was reported in January 2020 and by March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 Subsequently, the federal government declared a national emergency.
-On March 4, 2020, the Governor of the State of California declared a State of Emergency and on March 18, 2020, Solano County, of which the City of Vallejo is a part of, issued a Shelter-in-Place order.
+On March 4, 2020, the Governor of the State of California declared a State of Emergency and on March 18, 2020, Solano County issued a Shelter-in-Place order.
 The City of Vallejo is impacted by this public health crisis and people experiencing homelessness are the most vulnerable.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Public Law 116-136 was signed by the President of the United States, in response to the growing effects of the COVID-19 pandemic.
 As part of the CARES Act, the U.S. Department of Housing and Urban Development (HUD) received funds to be allocated for Community Development Block Grant (CDBG) entitlement entities to prevent, prepare for, and respond to the COVID-19 crisis.
 HUD informed the City of Vallejo that CARES Act funding of \$618,244 would be allocated to the jurisdiction based on the existing entitlement formula.
-In order for the City to utilize these funds, known as CDBG-CV, a Substantial Amendment is necessary to amend the FY 2019-20 Annual Action Plan (AAP).
+In order for the City to utilize these funds, known as CDBG-CV, a Substantial Amendment to the FY 2019-20 Annual Action Plan (AAP) must be submitted and approved by HUD.
 HUD has waived some statutory requirements for grantees that will enable swift implementation of CDBG-CV funds.
-Waivers include the thirty (30)-day public comment period provided no less than five (5) days are provided for public comment on Substantial Amendments, and holding of virtual public hearings.
+Waivers include the 30-day public comment period provided no less than five days are provided for public comment on Substantial Amendments, and holding of virtual public hearings.
 In addition, grantees may be reimbursed for COVID-19 response activities regardless of the dates the costs were incurred.
-The proposed activites must meet one of the three National Objectives as required by CDBG Program regulations.
+The proposed activities must meet one of the three National Objectives as required by CDBG Program regulations.